Gianne818/java_prog/README.md

   Mechanism that allows one class to acquire the properties and behaviors (fields and methods) of another class.
 This promotes code reusability and establishes a natural hierarchy between classes.

 - **Polymorphism**
   The ability of different classes to be treated as instances of the same class through a common interface, typically by method overriding or overloading.
 This allows for flexibility and the ability to use a single interface to represent different underlying forms (data types).
+This can be done through method overriding or implementation in interfaces.

 - **Abstraction**
   Hiding complex implementation details and showing only the necessary features of an object.
 Allows you to focus on what an object does instead of how it does it.